cangorur/servo_motor_simulation/README.md

 Document Version 3.4 - 17th Feb 2020 (simplified version for only simulation)
 Document Version 3.3 - 17th Dec 2018
 Document Version 3.2 - 26th Nov 2018

-## Existing Issues
-1. Motor Input Voltage Error/Motor Encoder Error/Overload Error, please take a look at the wiki
-2. Existing issues with the adaptive control performance on the real motor, please also take a look at the wiki

-## TODO
-1. Merge branch hrc_integration to branch develop, create a stable demo version
-2. Add the newly added dobot related services to this README.md

 ## References
 [1] http://www.robotis.us/dynamixel-xl430-w250-t/